AgarlapaTerp/AgarlapaTerp/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a Junior Computer Science Major at the University Of Maryland.
+I'm a Rising Senior Computer Science Major at the University Of Maryland.
 I'm looking to work with like-minded people, and I would love to get to know you!

-- 🌱 I’m currently learning machine learning techniques
+- 🌱 I’m currently learning iOS development
 - ⚡ Love to play Volleyball 🏐  & Travel 🌎